Entanglement-Assisted Covert Communication via Qubit Depolarizing Channels: Definitions and Channel Model

 \item Scenario 2: Willie receives $E_2$

 \item Scenario 3: Willie receives $E_1$

 \end{itemize}

 \begin{remark} In any depolarizing channel model, Scenario 1 represents the worst-case scenario where Willie is given access to Bob's entire environment, $E=(E_1,E_2)$.
-This is the maximum amount of information that Willie can acquire in the quantum setting.
-It is important to note that the no-cloning theorem applies in the quantum setting and prohibits Willie from receiving a copy of Bob's output state, whereas in the classical setting, Willie could have a copy of Bob's output.
+This allows Willie to acquire maximum information in the quantum setting.
+It is important to note that quantum no-cloning theorem prohibits Willie from receiving a copy of Bob's output state, whereas in the classical setting, Willie could have a copy of Bob's output.
 Hence, the quantum channel from Alice to Willie is \emph{not} a depolarizing channel. \end{remark}

 \begin{remark} In the boundary case of $q=0$, Bob receives the qubit state as is, while Willie obtains no information, in agreement with the no-cloning theorem.
-Conversely, if $q=1$, Willie receives the qubit state, and Bob gets pure noise.
-As one may expect, covert communication is trivial in the former case, and impossible in the latter. \end{remark}
+Essentially, there is no warden in this case, hence we may transmit $O(n)$ bits, and achieve a positive Shannon rate in bits per channel use.
+Conversely, if $q=1$, Willie receives the qubit state, and Bob gets only noise, rendering any communication impossible. \end{remark}

+\begin{remark} Scenarios 2 and 3 can be practically motivated by Willie's instruments not having access to the entirety of Alice and Bob's environment.
+While the model specification of Willie's observation may seem artificial, it allows us to demonstrate interesting properties of covert communication with entanglement assistance.
+We argue that covert communication is impossible in Scenario~1, while in Scenario~2, Alice can transmit $O(n)$ covert bits to Bob.
+Yet, Scenario 3 is the most interesting case, where entanglement assistance increases the scale of information bits from $O(\sqrt{n})$ to $O(\sqrt{n} \log n)$.
+We observe that the performance does not only depend on the dimension, as Willie receives a single qubit in both Scenarios 2 and 3, yet the behavior is completely different.
+Further details are given in the Results section (see Section~\ref{Section:Results}). \end{remark}